 How to get support at home if you have a disability

-If you require practical help and support due to long-term illness, disability, or age, you can seek help from social care services.
+If you require practical help and support due to long-term illness, disability, or your age, you can seek help from social care services.
 This help and support can include:

 - Live-in care services